wongwill86/air-tasks/README.md

 ### Container Orchestration

 [Docker Swarm](https://docs.docker.com/engine/swarm/) to join separate machines into a cluster.
 Docker managers are able to deploy and monitoring services.
 Services are defined in the [compose file](#compose-file).
-Manager nodes run all services except for worker-worker.
-This is done via deploy constraints using the engine label `infrakit-role=manager`.
+Manager nodes run all services except for `worker-worker`.
+This is made possible via deploy constraints using the engine label `infrakit-manager=true`.

 ### Task Orchestration
-[Airflow](https://github.com/apache/incubator-airflow) tasks are run on worker-worker containers that in turn run on infrakit worker nodes.
+[Airflow](https://github.com/apache/incubator-airflow) tasks are run on worker-worker containers that, in turn, run on infrakit worker nodes.

 #### How a task is executed:
 1. Webserver parses python DAG file and inserts into database